The watch on the right is our Fractal Emergence.

 The industrial revolution in the 19th century accelerated the pace of life, necessitating standardized timekeeping for efficient coordination in factories and transportation networks.
 Railways, in particular, essential components of the 19th-century transportation revolution, relied heavily on accurate timekeeping for scheduling and coordination, further emphasizing the importance of reliable timepieces.
 They relied on synchronized schedules, leading to the establishment of standardized time zones.
 Before this period, different towns would not synchronize their timekeeping with each other, because there was no real need to do so.

-The first mass-produced watches marked a pivotal moment in horological history, democratizing access to timekeeping and transforming watches from luxury items to practical necessities for a broader audience.
+The first mass-produced watches marked a significant moment in horological history, democratizing access to timekeeping and transforming watches from luxury items to practical necessities for a broader audience.
 This breakthrough occurred in the 19th century, driven by technological advancements and the industrial revolution.

 This approach was further developed by Swiss watchmaker Georges Favre-Jacot, who founded the Zenith watch company in 1865.
 Favre-Jacot’s use of standardized components and the division of labour in manufacturing contributed to the mass production of reliable and affordable watches.

-Timekeeping: Importance And Standardization.
+Timekeeping: Importance and Standardization.

 The impact of mass production on watches extended beyond accessibility; it also led to the standardization of timekeeping.
 The widespread availability of accurate timepieces facilitated coordination in various sectors, from transportation schedules to industrial processes.
 Mass-produced watches played a crucial role in shaping modern society’s reliance on precise and synchronized timekeeping.